-Your plant is still alive and needs your immediate intervention!
+Your plant is still alive, but it needs your immediate intervention!

-On the other hand, you have a very ugly looking plant that you may feel tempted to toss out.
+On one hand, you have a very ugly looking plant that you may feel tempted to toss out.

 When the soil in your container garden becomes parched or overly dry, you can't rehydrate it just by watering it in normal fashion.

 Parched soil can become a dry, solid mass that repels water, refusing to allow water to penetrate through to roots of plants.